Best Yard Fertilizer Spreader (Small Yard) Reviews 2018

 Fertilizer spreaders come in different types; each has its own advantages for specific conditions.
 Despite its many shapes and sizes, all fertilizer spreaders share the same basic principles.
 A container or hopper holds the fertilizer.
 As the spreader is engaged, the fertilizer is dropped through an opening and onto the lawn.

 This lightweight push spreader is the highest rated and cheapest among our list.
 The mini spreader can hold up to 5,000 square feet of its lawn products.
 This feature is perfect for your standard-sized lawns.
-It also comes pre-calibrated and ready to use, which is the best fertilizer spreader if you are a casual gardener who isn’t too keen on parts assembly.
+It also comes pre-calibrated and ready to use, which is the best yard fertilizer spreader if you are a casual gardener who isn’t too keen on parts assembly.